 Just like you can determine a z-score for individual values, you can also determine the z-score of a mean.
 By using a z-distribution graph, the means whose z-scores are closer to zero are more likely to occur in a sample.

 The means that have z-scores farther from zero are less likely to occur in a sample.

-Suppose that you know the mean number of children per classroom in American elementary schools is 27 with a standard deviation of 3.
+Suppose that you know the mean number of children per classroom in American elementary schools is 27, with a standard deviation of 3.
 Additionally, assume that the population distribution in this scenario is not normally distributed.
 As you can see in this graph, a sample of 100 schools indicates that the standard deviation of the sample is 5.
 As you continue to look at more samples, you can see that as the sample size changes, the shape of the sample distribution changes as well: Notice in particular that smaller samples result in a wider distribution, while larger samples result in a narrower distribution.
-The sample means of four of the samples are 25.3 students per class, 28.9 students per class, 27.9 students per class, and 26.8 students per class.
+The sample means of four of the samples are 25.3, 28.9, 27.9, and 26.8 students per class.

 Source: This work is adapted from Sophia author Dan Laub